jespada/chef-collectd/README.md

 # REQUIREMENTS #

-This cookbook has only been tested on Ubuntu 10.04.
+This cookbook has been tested on Ubuntu 10.04 and Debian

 To use the `collectd::collectd_web` recipe you need the [apache2](https://github.com/opscode/cookbooks/tree/master/apache2) cookbook.